CanPixel/ARCHiTEXT/README.md

 As LLM context windows grow, the way we feed them data **needs to scale**.

 Modern AI agents thrive on context, but gathering that context manually from a sprawling Obsidian vault is tedious.
-Architext transforms this process into a seamless, visual experience.
+ARCHiTEXT transforms this process into a seamless, visual experience.
 It allows you to search, filter, and "stitch" multiple notes into a single, structured Markdown bundle that agents can consume immediately.

 # Welcome to ARCHiTEXT!